 Month in Review: February 2017

+The AWS AI Blog launched in February!
 Take a look at our summaries below and learn, comment, and share.
-Thank you for reading!
+Thanks for reading!

-Leave a comment below to let us know what big data topics you’d like to see next on the AWS Big Data Blog.
+Leave a comment below to let us know what topics you’d like to see next on the AWS AI Blog.